 Not everyone has long-term or late effects.
 And many side effects get better over time.
 This can depend on different factors, such as the type of treatment.
 Your specialist doctor or nurse can give you more information.
-We also have more information on our website (see page 130).
+We also have more information about long-term and late effects on our website (see page 140).